Mixing homeopathy with medicine: Cataract surgery

 15 minutes prior to the surgery, I took several drops of the remedy, Staphasagria 30c.
 This was to relieve the shock of the sharp cut into the capsule enclosing the lens of the eye.
 The blades used in modern surgery are so sharp that tissue damage is minor.
 (That is why arnica prior to modern surgery is nolonger recommended.)
 The emotional shock of bright lights, loud machine sounds, and an anxious doctor was much greater source of stress.
 Happily, as predicted, the surgery was a non-event.

 Use of wound remedies post surgery

 After surgery, I immediately took Arnica drops and continued three times a day until the blood on the whites of my eyes disappeared.

 The general rule of classical homeopathy is to use only one remedy at a time.
 In this case, I knew exactly what Arnica and the remedy to prevent infection, Calendula did.
 So, I used them in alternation 3 times a day.
+I used a 200c for both remedies, but if you have a lower potency, then probably it is best to take it more often.
 But, in this case, I thought it was best to use the two remedies for different purposes.
-Probably, Calendula alone would have been enough except I was concerned with my blood shot eyes.
+Probably, Arnica alone would have been enough because I was concerned with my bloodshot eyes.